-The co-op in English provides students with practical experience in the application of their previous course work in the major.
-Arrangements for placement must be made with the supervising faculty member, faculty advisor, the employer, and the Office of Cooperative Education.
+The internship provides students with practical experience in the application of their previous course work in the major.
+Arrangements for placement must be made with the supervising faculty member, faculty advisor, the site supervisor, and the Career Services office.
 Following approval of the work experience, students are required to submit a learning contract and biweekly reports.
-See also the section on Cooperative Education elsewhere in this catalog.

 The prerequisite is permission.
-The internship may be taken for up to 15 credits, but only 3 may be counted toward the degree program.
+The internship may be repeated for credit, but only 3 credits many be counted toward program requirements.